sahibbajwa/CSCI-4448-OOAD/HW 3/README.md

 ### Assumptions:
 One of the large assumptions I had was how the decorator was implemented.
 This is the first time that I am using/implementing a decorator, but I believe that it is implemented right.
 The original interface should only have the method name inside - and the class that implements the interface has the implementation of the method that will be changed by the decorator - and the class that extends the decorator has the actual changes inside.

 Another assumption I had about the project as a whole was that I could complete it by myself within a reasonable time whilst behind in the class overall.
-Again, thanks Professor for the help.
+Again, thanks for the help Professor.

 ### Issues Encountered:
 I could not get JUnit 5 to work on my machine/eclipse.
 I simply went with JUnit 4 and everything worked fine.